 After the end of your subscription period, ravmd will no longer load the new virus signature databases and the new scanning engine files.
 However, ravmd is still functional based on the last update executed within the subscription period before expiration.
-Please note we will not provide any form of technical support after the expiration of your subscription.
+Please note we will not provide any form of technical support after the expiration of your subscription period.

-If you prefer to continue using ravmd AFTER the expiration of the subscription period (when no updates are available), please be aware that if you try to update (manually or automatically) to the newest virus signatures, your RAV AntiVirus product will not function.
-If you have an automated update script, you should remove it.
+If you prefer to continue using ravmd AFTER the expiration of the subscription period (when no updates are available), please be aware that if you try to update (manually or automatically) to the newest virus signatures, your RAV AntiVirus product will be rendered inoperative.
+If you have an automatic updating script, you should remove it.